Paul Rand: Early career

 In his early twenties, he was producing work that began to garner international acclaim, notably his designs on the covers of Direction magazine, which Rand produced for no fee in exchange for full artistic freedom.
 Among the accolades Rand received were those of László Moholy-Nagy:

 Among these young Americans, it seems to be that Paul Rand is one of the best and most capable ...
 He is a painter, lecturer, industrial designer, [and] advertising artist who draws his knowledge and creativeness from the resources of this country.
 He is an idealist and a realist, using the language of the poet and business man.
 He thinks in terms of need and function.
 He is able to analyze his problems but his fantasy is boundless.

-The reputation Rand so rapidly amassed in his prodigious twenties never dissipated; rather, it only managed to increase through the years as his influential works and writings firmly established him as the éminence grise of his profession.
+Around 1934 Rands reputation was exceptional.
+This only managed to increase through the years as his influential works and writings firmly established him as the éminence grise of his profession.

 Although Rand was most famous for the corporate logos he created in the 1950s and 1960s, his early work in page design was the initial source of his reputation.
 In 1936, Rand was given the job of setting the page layout for an Apparel Arts (now GQ) magazine anniversary issue.
 "His remarkable talent for transforming mundane photographs into dynamic compositions, which ... gave editorial weight to the page" earned Rand a full-time job, as well as an offer to take over as art director for the Esquire-Coronet magazines.
 Initially, Rand refused this offer, claiming that he was not yet at the level the job required, but a year later he decided to go ahead with it, taking over responsibility for Esquires fashion pages at the young age of twenty-three.

 The cover art for Direction magazine proved to be an important step in the development of the "Paul Rand look" that was not as yet fully developed.
 The December 1940 cover, which uses barbed wire to present the magazine as both a war-torn gift and a crucifix, is indicative of the artistic freedom Rand enjoyed at Direction; in Thoughts on Design Rand notes that it "is significant that the crucifix, aside from its religious implications, is a demonstration of pure plastic form as well ... a perfect union of the aggressive vertical (male) and the passive horizontal (female)."